Vegetable Pasta Primavera

 - Bring a large pot of salted water to a boil.
 Cook fusilli in boiling water until al dente, about 9 minutes; drain, reserving 1 cup of the water.

-- While the pasta boils, heat ¼ cup olive oil in a large sauté pan over medium heat.
-Sauté garlic in oil until golden brown, about 1 minute; remove garlic cloves to a plate.
+- Heat ¼ cup olive oil in a large sauté pan over medium heat.
+Sauté garlic in oil until golden brown, about 1 minute; transfer garlic cloves to a plate.

 - Return zucchini and garlic to the pan; add pasta and stir gently.
-Stir diced tomato and olives with the past mixture.
-Keep mixture moist by adding a few tablespoons of the reserved water as needed; you don’t want dry pasta!
+Stir diced tomato and olives into pasta mixture.
+Keep mixture moist by adding a few tablespoons of the reserved water as needed.
 Season dish with salt and pepper.

-- Divide pasta mixture between four shallow bowls.
-Drizzle remaining olive oil over the portoins and garnish with crumbled goat cheese, basil, and Parmesan cheese to serve.
+- Divide pasta mixture among four shallow bowls.
+Drizzle remaining olive oil over the portions and garnish with crumbled goat cheese, basil, and Parmesan cheese to serve.